 Preparedness is an ongoing task; you want to rotate your food and water supply and check batteries, generators, etc. to make sure they are working properly.

 So many times when I start to talk about prepping people will mostly roll their eyes and think I’m being a bit paranoid.
 Preparedness isn’t always about an Economic Collapse, Nuclear War, or a Zombie Attack; most of the time it’s just making sure you have what you need in the event of a natural disaster or sudden unemployment.

-I suggest not being to vocal about your preparedness efforts.
+I suggest not being too vocal about your preparedness efforts.
 During a major disaster, you don’t want or need your neighbors to know exactly what you have.
-However, you should always be a good neighbor and share what you have and look out for others who need a help.
+However, you should always be a good neighbor and share what you have and look out for others who need help.
 I would gladly share my supplies with my neighbors and their pets, you want it to be your idea.

-Start moving yourself toward a more self-reliant lifestyle by being prepared and living within your means.
+Start moving toward a more self-reliant lifestyle by being prepared and living within your means.
 As I get older I don’t think I really want the responsibility of house so I live in a condo and intend to make it my little prepper heaven.

-Some people may tell you to move to a rural area, learn to hunt, buy guns, etc., I’m not that kind of prepper commonly refered to as “survivalist”, I love the city life way too much to move away.
+Some people may tell you to move to a rural area, learn to hunt, buy guns, etc., I’m not that kind of prepper commonly referred to as "survivalist", I love the city life way too much to move away.
 But….
 I sure would love a little piece of land and a vintage Airstream.
 Maybe one day.

 ...to depart in a hurry, usually because of a natural disaster has occurred and you need to find a safe place to stay.

 ...a person who believes a disaster or emergency is likely to occur in the future and makes active preparations for it, typically by stocking food and supplies.